 At the Château de Vincennes, children will have fun exploring the famous medieval keep.
 They are given a little illustrated booklet featuring Marc, a winged lion, who reveals the secrets of life in the Middle Ages on every page.

 And, for a visit combining culture and the outdoors, head to the Domaine de Chantilly.
 The estate has trails specially designed for children aged 3 and onwards.
-After a visit, kids love to run and play in the grounds and gardens of the chateau, where they can spot wildlife or find their way through a 4,000 m² maze.
+After a visit, kids love to run and play in the grounds and gardens of the chateau, where they can spot wildlife or find their way through a maze of some 4,000 m² (currently being restored).

 The Château de Breteuil is a magical kingdom inhabited by some of the best-known characters in fairytales by Charles Perrault: Bluebeard, Puss in Boots, Tom Thumb and so on.
 Animated scenes in the outbuildings recount their adventures, and there are many other activities to keep children entertained.
 Another fairytale castle to visit near Paris is the Château de Vaux-le-Vicomte, where children can take a costumed tour.